 A total of 126 hours is required for this course.
 It combines liberal arts training with professional education.
-Besides the basic minimum requirements, this program includes two years of language study and a major of 24 hours in Education.
+Besides the basic minimum requirements, this program includes two years of language study and a major of 24 hours in Education and Christian education exclusive of Ed 152.
 Two hours of electives must be in the field of Missions to qualify for a certificate in the Evangelical Teacher Training Association.